pgj/freebsd-wifibox-alpine/README.md

   directories from the image that are deemed to be unnecessary.
 By default, this is not set, but a recommendation is compiled as `guest/excluded.files`, which might be set here.

+- `FIRMWARE_FILES` is interpreted on top of `EXCLUDED_FILES`, and its purpose is to tell which exact firmware files to keep to reduce further the size of the disk image.
+It is optional, mostly recommended in case of `iwlwifi`.

 - `SQUASHFS_COMP` configures the compression method used for building the Squashfs file system.
 By default, that is the rather